R. Kelly: 2002–2003: The Best of Both Worlds and Chocolate Factory

 On January 24, 2002, at a press conference announcing the completion of Kelly and Jay-Z's first collaborative album, The Best of Both Worlds, celebrities such as Johnnie Cochran, Russell Simmons, Luther Vandross, and Sean Combs praised the album, with Jay-Z stating that he hoped the collaboration represents "more unity for black people on a whole".
 MTV's Shaheem Reid wrote: "And if Jay and Kelly can put their egos to the side long enough to wrap up and promote their album, then their labels—Def Jam and Jive, respectively—can surely figure out a way to join forces and make cheddar together."

-On February 8, 2002, Kelly performed at the closing ceremony of the 2002 Winter Olympics at the same time a news scandal broke of a sex tape that appeared to show Kelly with an underage girl.
+On February 8, 2002, Kelly performed at the opening ceremony of the 2002 Winter Olympics, a week after a news scandal broke of a sex tape that appeared to show Kelly with an underage girl.

-When the joint album leaked on February 22, 2002, it caused Jay-Z and Damon Dash's label, Def Jam-distributed Roc-A-Fella, and Jive to modify the album's release date in March.
-Jay-Z expressed frustration about the album leak to MTV News: "It's the gift and the curse.
-It's an honor that everybody wants your music fast, but on the other hand, it's another thing when the music gets out before you [want it to].
-Because that's your art.
-You feel attached to it.
-You feel a certain way and you want people to go out and support it.
-The time that you take, it's like a piece of your life.
-You take parts of your life and you put it on these records and then for it to just be traded and moved around [is frustrating].
-Upon release on March 19, 2002, The Best of Both Worlds sold 285,000 copies in its opening week and debuted at number two on the Billboard 200.
-It was a critical and commercial disappointment.